rf-/luminate-embed/README.md

  * Supports `TextValue` and `MultiSingle` inputs, with special rendering logic for `state`, `subject`, and `body`

-## Dependencies
+ * Supports IE 8 and up, in theory, although it's only been tested on modern browsers

- * jQuery or Zepto, since it's built on top of Noah Cooper's [`luminateExtend.js`]
+ * Requires jQuery or Zepto to be loaded on the page, since it's built on top of Noah Cooper's [luminateExtend.js]

- * IE 8 and up, in theory, although it's only been tested on modern browsers
+ * Does not support multiple API keys or org URLs on the same page, since [luminateExtend.js]'s configuration is global

 ## Usage